scikit-learn/enhancement_proposals/slep006/proposal.rst

   to add metadata-request support to a legacy estimator.
-* Aliasing is a bit confusing in this design, in that the consumer still accepts the fit param by its original name (e.g. `sample_weight`) even if it has a request that specifies a different key given to the router (e.g.
+* Aliasing is a bit confusing in this design, in that the consumer still accepts the fit param by its original name (e.g. `sample_weight`) even if it has a request that specifies a different key given to the meta-estimator (e.g.
   `my_sample_weight`).
 This design has the advantage that the handling of metadata within a consumer is simple and unchanged; the complexity is in how it is forwarded to the sub-estimator by the meta-estimators.
 While